mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-01-programme.md

 - **Bioinformatics Task**
-- Assembly
   - Backmapping and the concept of coverage
   - Automatic binning (SemiBin2) and manual binning (Anvi'o)

 ***